GaloisInc/BESSPIN-GFE/README.md

 We expect to see warnings about memory alignment and timer demo functions when compiling.

-Follow these steps to run freeRTOS with an interactive GDB session:
+Follow these steps to run FreeRTOS with an interactive GDB session:
 1. Reset the SoC by pressing the CPU_RESET button (SW5) on the VCU118
    before running FreeRTOS.
-2. Run OpenOCD to connect to the riscv core
+2. Run OpenOCD to connect to the RISC-V core you have running on the
+   FPGA:
    `openocd -f $GFE_REPO/testing/targets/ssith_gfe.cfg`.
-3. In a new terminal, run minicom with
+3. In a new terminal, run Minicom with
    `minicom -D /dev/ttyUSB1 -b 115200`.
    `ttyUSB1` should be replaced with whichever USB port is connected to the VCU118's USB-to-UART bridge.